 All of the borrowings of the Group and the Company, except those loans signed with Ministry of Finance of the Republic of Lithuania, are at variable interest rates.
 Therefore the Group and the Company faces an interest rate risk.
-As of 30 September 2017 and 31 December 2016 the Group had valid interest rate swap agreement in order to manage variable rate risk, described in Note 14.
+As of 31 December 2017 and as of 31 December 2016 the Group had valid interest rate swap agreement in order to manage variable rate risk, described in Note 14.